 Living in Canada, you may see people running to the grocery store in sweat pants or (on the rare occasion) pyjamas.

-I honestly don’t think you would ever see that in Korea – because dayuuuum are people well-dressed there!
+I’m highly doubtful that you will see that in Korea – because are people ever well-dressed there!
 Their style, their makeup, their hair – all of it is meticulously done!
-It even makes you more motivated to put more effort into your appearance.
-I for one found myself more excited to learn about makeup while I was there.
+It even makes you motivated to put more effort into your appearance.
+I, for one, found myself more excited to learn about makeup while I was there.